 As a strategist, Mr. Kass works diligently to stay several steps ahead.
 As a leader, he draws out the best from his team and clients with a highly collaborative approach.
 As a lawyer, he employs versatility, knowledge and a broad range of experience to manage potential issues and achieve positive results.
-And as a partner, he is passionate about diversity, working to support women and minorities at the firm and in the profession through active membership in the firm’s Diversity & Inclusion Committee, recruiting, mentoring, sharing contacts and credit, education, and other initiatives inside and outside the firm.
+And as a partner and Litigation Group Chair, he is passionate about diversity, working to support women and minorities at the firm and in the profession through active membership in the firm’s Diversity & Inclusion Committee, recruiting, mentoring, sharing contacts and credit, education, and other initiatives inside and outside the firm.

 Mr. Kass has authored numerous articles published in the National Law Journal, the New York Law Journal, the American Intellectual Property Law Association Quarterly Journal, the BNA Patent, Trademark and Copyright Journal, Law360 and the Pace Law Review, among others.
 He is a frequent lecturer and speaker and has held leadership positions in several prominent IP bar associations, including the Federal Circuit Bar Association.